eclipse/ice/org.eclipse.ice.commands/README.md

 Note that this is also a way through which ssh validation can be performed in the package for running actual remote commands/file transfers.

-Windows users need to put their ssh credentials into the file located at `C:\Users\Adminstrator\ice-remote-creds.txt` in order for the tests to properly function.

 #### KeyGen Tests and Connections

 Connections may be established via a public/private key pair that is generated between the local and remote host.
-The JSch API only works with RSA keys, so you should be sure to generate a key similarly to the following snip of shell code:
+The JSch API only works with RSA keys - Commands can also function with ECDSA, but it is advised to use RSA.
+You should be sure to generate a key similarly to the following snip of shell code:

 ```bash
 $ ssh-keygen -t rsa -m PEM